mcyee90/yahoo_keeper_scrape/ReadMe.md

 manager_df.head(12)
 ```

-    ["2 Gurley's 1 Cup", 'Bye bye Ron', "Chi ShingT's Team", 'Doomsdai Device', 'FirstRoundFlops', 'G', 'LESsica Laveman', 'Mitch Please', 'Nags', "Ron is Jiwei's 1 Win", 'Thanks Kareem Hunt!', 'Winning for Jake']
+    ["2 Gurley's 1 Cup", '2 wins against Jake', "Chi ShingT's Team", 'Cry me a Lameman', 'Diggs out 4 harambe', 'FirstRoundFlops', 'Fuck fantasy', 'G', 'God damn it', 'Mitch Please', 'Nags', 'Shunt pumped the']
     Who is the manager for 2 Gurley's 1 Cup?
 Matt
-    Who is the manager for Bye bye Ron?
-Evan
+    Who is the manager for 2 wins against Jake?
+Dai
     Who is the manager for Chi ShingT's Team?
 Chi Shing
+    Who is the manager for Cry me a Lameman?
+Sean
-    Who is the manager for Doomsdai Device?
-Doug
+    Who is the manager for Diggs out 4 harambe?
+Ron
     Who is the manager for FirstRoundFlops?
 Rajiv
+    Who is the manager for Fuck fantasy?
+Jake
     Who is the manager for G?
 Jiwei
-    Who is the manager for LESsica Laveman?
-Ron
+    Who is the manager for God damn it?
+Doug
     Who is the manager for Mitch Please?
 Andrew
     Who is the manager for Nags?
 Ryan
-    Who is the manager for Ron is Jiwei's 1 Win?
-Jake
-    Who is the manager for Thanks Kareem Hunt!?
-Dai
-    Who is the manager for Winning for Jake?
-Sean
+    Who is the manager for Shunt pumped the?
+Evan